MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_common_config.md

-#### - BIST

-Zero indicates that the device does not support built-in self-test.
-Otherwise, the device supports built-in self-test according to the PCI standard.

-#### - BaseClass
+#### - VendorID

-Identifies type of the device, according to the PCI classification scheme.
+Identifies the manufacturer of the device.
+This must be a value allocated by the PCI SIG.

-#### - CacheLineSize
+#### - DeviceID

-Contains the system cache line size in 32-bit units.
-This member is relevant only for PCI bus-master devices.
-The system determines this value during the boot process.
+Identifies the particular device.
+This value is assigned by the manufacturer.

 #### - Command